XWolfOverride/Sunfish/README.md

 | Waring |
 |:--:|
 | Sunfish uses the C# web server implementation, and this implementation requires elevated user to allow remote computers connections, will be dropped on next versions |

+### Roadmap
+In future version of Sunfish .Net Framework will be replaced by .Net Core that will add the next great changes:

+· Add Web administration panel with a lot more of configuration options.
+· Custom resources for plugins.
+· Reduce the windows GUI to a more basic version embedding the administration panel.
+· Add alternative GUI for Linux / Macos or switch to electron app.
+· A way for Dynamic Web Pages.